 Finally, as this is a discussion of the Jacob family, surely it is acceptable to include the stamp of their cousin, Henry Jacob.
 While his work was frequently derivative of the more famous George Jacob, he did originate some very clever Directoire designs.

-FAKE STAMPS: If, in Paris, you ask if a peice of furniture is stamped, the dealer with frequently joke "not yet."
+FAKE STAMPS: If, in Paris, you ask if a peice of furniture is stamped, the dealer will frequently joke, "not yet."
 Of the Jacob stamps, the most common fakes are "G * JACOB" and "JACOB".
 Some fakes are quite good, some not.

 At Sotheby's Paris last year I saw a grand Empire desk chair with a clearly apocryphal George Jacob stamp presented as correct.
+Instead of the expected diamond shape seperating the G and the I, it instead had a round dot.
 I was not surprised to see the same chair back at Drouot a few months later selling as unstamped.
 As for fake "Jacob" stamps, they are typically quite poorly done, using modern letters with no serifs.